When it comes to learning how to drive and passing your test with zero fuss, intensive driving courses are amazing.

 When that's all sorted, your provisional licence should be with you in a week.
 Although anyone can take an intensive driving course regardless of how much driving experience they have, intensives are most popular with total beginners.

 After booking a course, the learner will have a number of driving lessons over a short period of time, all of which will bring him or her up to the required standard needed to comfortably pass a practical driving test.

 Either way, the learner will then take a driving test after the course has been completed (the test is booked by the driving school or the driving instructor as part of the service).

-The ideal scenario is for the driving test to be taken on the final day of the course (or as soon as possible after the course finishes when everything is still fresh in your mind).
+The ideal scenario is for the driving test to be taken on the final day of the course (or as soon as possible after the course finishes, so as to ensure that everything is still fresh in your mind).

-However, whilst there's no guarantee that a test will take place on a convenient date, most driving schools and driving instructors have access to test cancellation tools that alert them to any available slots that might crop up.
-In reality, tests are cancelled all the time and learners shouldn't have to wait long for a test.
+However, whilst there's no guarantee that a test will take place on a convenient date, any company that offers intensive driving courses usually has access to test cancellation tools.
+These alert them to any available test slots that might crop up.

 There are no set rules, but intensives typically last 12-40 hours, with the exact length of a course depending on how much previous driving experience a learner has and how quickly they master what's being taught once the course has started.

 If you're a total beginner or a learner who is short on confidence, you'd probably be looking at a 40-hour intensive course (most high-quality driving instructors agree that 40 hours is enough time to teach a new learner everything they need to know to pass their test).

 Meanwhile, experienced drivers who just need a little help might only require a 12-hour intensive and other learners might require something in between.
 However, the length of your course can be adjusted once it has begun.